turingH/cove-contracts-core/cheat_list.md

 ## Rebalance Threshold Logic

  - Commit `0b02ae8` removed the `_isRebalanceRequired` helper that used raw balance differences to trigger rebalances.
-- `proposeTokenSwap` now relies solely on `_isTargetWeightMet` and reverts when weights deviate beyond `weightDeviationLimit` (see lines 378‑385 of `src/libraries/BasketManagerUtils.sol`).
+- `proposeTokenSwap` now relies solely on `_isTargetWeightMet` and reverts when weights deviate beyond `weightDeviationLimit` (see lines 378-385 of `src/libraries/BasketManagerUtils.sol`).
-- `completeRebalance` also checks `_isTargetWeightMet` before finalising the rebalance (lines 430‑444 of the same file).
+- `completeRebalance` also checks `_isTargetWeightMet` before finalising the rebalance (lines 430-444 of the same file).
-- Since rebalances are entered and exited using the same weight deviation check, dust‑level deposits or redeems cannot force infinite rebalance loops.
+- Since rebalances are entered and exited using the same weight deviation check, dust-level deposits or redeems cannot force infinite rebalance loops.
 Reports of contradictory thresholds causing DoS are outdated unless `_isRebalanceRequired` returns.

+## Rebalance Step Delay Tracking

+- `proposeTokenSwap` sets `rebalanceStatus.timestamp = uint40(block.timestamp)` when trades are proposed (`src/libraries/BasketManagerUtils.sol` lines 368-371).
+- `BasketManager.executeTokenSwap` refreshes the timestamp after verifying trades (`src/BasketManager.sol` lines 432-436).
+- `completeRebalance` enforces the delay via `block.timestamp - self.rebalanceStatus.timestamp < self.stepDelay` (`src/libraries/BasketManagerUtils.sol` lines 410-414).
+- Because the timestamp is updated on each step, the waiting period is measured from the most recent action.
+Claims that the delay starts only at proposal time are incorrect unless these lines change.